-In celebration of LiveConnections’ 10th anniversary, we’re dreaming big about accessibility and inclusion in our city.
-We’ve launched a two-year singing extravaganza where EVERYONE can participate in making music together.
+In celebration of LiveConnections’ 10th anniversary, we dreamed big about accessibility and inclusion in our city.
+In 2017, we launched a two-year singing extravaganza where EVERYONE could participate in making music together.
 Young and old.
 People of diverse abilities and backgrounds.
 People who love to sing and people who don’t think they can sing at all.

-School and community partners are collaborating with our artists to create and perform the world premiere of fully accessible choral work.
+School and community partners collaborated with our artists to create and perform the world premiere of fully accessible choral work.

 Beginning in the fall of 2017, we hosted workshops with Paul Smith on the “VOCES8 Method.”
 Co-founder of the renowned British a cappella group VOCES8, Smith developed the Method to tie rhythm and sound to neurological development.
 Public school teachers and students, teens with intellectual disabilities, and adults receiving therapeutic services had opportunities to sing and move to a range of music from folk and popular styles.

 In the spring of 2018, three participating choirs joined VOCES8 on stage for our LiveConnections Presents concert.
 60 youth and adults from Germantown Recovery Community, C.W.
 Henry School and Our Lady of Confidence Day School performed with VOCES8 for a sold-out crowd at World Cafe Live.

 In year two of the initiative (2018-2019), we took the ideas even further, commissioning a new multi-media choral work that invited people with diverse abilities to participate through singing, movement, visuals and technology.

 Composer Jay Fluellen wrote the music, movement artist Shavon Norris created ways for diverse bodies to participate, and Drexel University’s ExCITe Center used technology to visualize both sound and movement.